Best kneeling chairs of 2022

 If you’re looking for a kneeler for a child or someone smaller than average, the best features you can look for are tilt, knee-pad, and height-pad adjustability, because what’s comfortable for someone 4-foot-8 will differ from someone who’s only a couple of inches taller.
 (In fact, adjustability is a key factor no matter what kind of kneeling chair you’re buying, and no matter your height.)

-Best kneeling chair for shorties and kids: Posture Pro Ergonomic Kneeling Chair
+Best for kids: Posture Pro Ergonomic Kneeling Chair

 This heavily-cushioned, wheeling, ergonomic kneeling chair can sit as low as 13 inches off the floor.
 It has wheels for easy mobility and folds neatly at the end of the day.